Inequity aversion in animals: Overview

 Some researchers have questioned the ecological validity of the results of inequity aversion experiments, including their own.
 For many species cooperation typically occurs outside of the food domain.
 But all experiments testing for inequity aversion are with food.

-Mixed results are not uncommon in research in moral behavior of animals.
-The results of prosocial experiments, which also aim to explore fairness in animals, are mixed as well.

 Primates

 Baboons

 Baboons live in complex societies of up to 150 individuals.
 They are tolerant and cooperative.

-Feller tested 12 olive baboons (Papio anubis) in pairs who had not been exposed to each other before.
+Feller tested 12 olive baboons (Papio anubis) in pairs that had not been exposed to each other before.
 Both apes had to pick up and hold a target for 1 second to be rewarded.
 Rewards were either identical, inferior or superior in either quality or quantity.
 On average the baboons' refusal rate in the inequity conditions (both quality and quantity) differed significantly from the equity control conditions, but it did not differ significantly from the contrast control conditions, making it not possible to rule out a non-social reason for their behavior.
 However, there were striking individual differences.
 Five baboons had dramatically higher refusal rates in the quality inequity condition than in the quality contrast conditions.
 For quantity inequity this number was four.
 Demographic variables such as sex, rank, and rearing history could not explain why some individuals were inequity averse and others not.
 As for advantageous inequity aversion, three baboons showed the effect for quality and one for quantity.